-Infrrd’s IDP platform uses a multiple-step process to extract data and contextual information from the source document.
+Infrrd's IDP platform uses a multiple-step process to extract data and contextual information from the source document which could be in the form of PDF files or other document formats.
 In addition to advanced preprocessing, the solution uses multiple AI techniques plus specialized OCR engines to extract the target data.
 Once extracted, the data is passed through additional AI processes to validate, clean, enrich, and integrate the data.

 3. Translate any of the 36 languages into English

 Infrrd's IDP platform uses proprietary language translation capabilities based on deep neural network technologies.
 This functionality has the ability to learn from new documents and languages it sees.
 IDP can also learn patterns from a document in one language and apply those learnings to a document in another language.

 Companies change their annual reports from year to year.
 Layout and designs are different, and the desired data can move around on a page.
 Infrrd's IDP solution is constantly learning and improving as it sees new documents.
 The result is that extraction accuracy improves over time.